myleslinder/remix-auth-passwordless/README.md

 # Remix Auth Passwordless Strategy &nbsp;![](https://img.shields.io/npm/v/remix-auth-passwordless.svg)

 > This is sort of a fork of [`remix-auth-email-link`](https://github.com/pbteja1998/remix-auth-email-link) but with changes to suit my preferences and to support one time codes.
-That repo was based on the [kcd auth flow](https://kentcdodds.com/blog/how-i-built-a-modern-website-in-2021#authentication-with-magic-links).
+That repo was based on the [kcd auth flow](https://kentcdodds.com/blog/how-i-built-a-modern-website-in-2021#authentication-with-access-links).

 > **Warning**
 > You probably want to use [`remix-auth-email-link`](https://github.com/pbteja1998/remix-auth-email-link)

 Passwordless strategy for [remix-auth](https://github.com/sergiodxa/remix-auth/).
-You can use this strategy for email based passwordless authentication with a magic link and optionally a one time access code.
-It doesn't currently support SMS or sending only one time codes.
+You can use this strategy for email based passwordless authentication with a access link and optionally a one time access code.

+It doesn't currently support SMS or sending one time codes without an access link.

 ## Supported runtimes